 Many of the data sets that are used with MapInfo Professional include more objects and information than necessary for some projects.
 In many cases it is easier to work with a subset of the complete data product.
-For example, if you were tracking crime statistics for a certain county by census tract, you would not need the census tracts for the entire state.
-You could extract just the census tracts for the county.
+For example, if you were tracking crime statistics for a county by census tract, you would not need the census tracts for the entire state.

 There are two ways to create a new table that will contain a subset of the records from an existing file.
 You can interactively select the objects representing the records you would like to put in the new table using one of the select tools.
 Or, you can use the SQL Select command to choose a subset of objects based on an SQL function.
-For an example using the SQL Select command, see Example 1 - Computing Population Density Using Area on page 289
+For an example using the SQL Select command, see Example 1-

+Computing Population Density Using Area on page 333.
 Saving the resulting table is the same procedure, whether you choose the objects interactively or use an SQL select statement.

 Note: Many of the queries on the following pages can be done either by using the SQL SELECT command or through the simpler Select command.
-Because SQL Select is more versatile and more commonly used, the SQL Select dialog box is used in the following examples.
+Because SQL Select is more versatile and more commonly used, the SQL SELECT dialog box is used in the following examples.